nafsuuddini08/nafsuuddini08.github.io/_posts/2022-1-14-htb-logforge.md

 <img src = "/assets/images/img-logforge/captura22.png">
 </p>

-And we get a message that only 1 bytes war file can be uploaded, and with 1 byte war file we don't do a shit.
+And we get a message that only 1 bytes war file can be uploaded, and with 1 byte war file we can't do a shit.
 And this is where the ***log4shell*** vulnerability comes in.

 <p align = "center">
 <img src = "/assets/images/img-logforge/captura23.png">